From easy, ponderosa-pine shaded strolls to challenging strikes above treeline, we have the dog-friendly hike for you

 Hike double-track through ponderosa pine stands and meadows

 Take Fish Creek Road to Little Valley Road and climb the switchbacks until you reach Forest Service Road 119.
-Drive as far as your vehicle will allow (note that the road is gated part of the year—don’t park in front of it).
+Drive as far as your vehicle will allow (Note: parking is limited and the road is gated part of the year, don’t park in front of it, and don't block roadways for emergency vehicles or residents).
 After a steep but short hike you will reach the 119 Loop.
 Stay the course or take one of the several off-shoots into quiet meadows, trail-side streams, and even a tranquil pond.
 This secluded trail is a great option to get away from it all and spend some quality time with your dog.

 Crosier Mountain, Glen Haven